Give Me Your Love (Sigala song)

 "Give Me Your Love" is the fourth single produced by British DJ and record producer Sigala.
 It features the vocals from British singer John Newman and partial production work from American electric guitarist Nile Rodgers and was released on 29 April 2016 by Ministry of Sound.

 Rodgers plays guitar throughout most of the song.
-According to the BBC Four documentary "How to Make It in the Music Business", there was one part of the chorus where Newman switched Rodgers' guitar playing for his own, and only got caught when he was playing guitar during playback of the video, and discovered he couldn't quite play the chorus correctly.
+According to the BBC Four documentary How to Make It in the Music Business, there was one part of the chorus where Newman switched Rodgers' guitar playing for his own, and only got caught when he was playing guitar during playback of the video, and discovered he could not quite play the chorus correctly.

 Music video

-A music video to accompany the release of "Give Me Your Love" was first released onto YouTube on 29 April 2016 at a total length of three minutes and forty-eight seconds.
+A music video to accompany the release of "Give Me Your Love" was released on YouTube on 29 April 2016.